Skip to content

 • A database centralizing cases and pooling information

-PREVENTING – THE GROUP COMPLIES WITH THE RELEVANT REQUIREMENTS OF MEDICINE TRACEABILITY AND IDENTIFICATION SYSTEMS, WHILE PUTTING IN PLACE ITS OWN MEASURES AND PROGRAMS TO IDENTIFY FAKE MEDICINES, SUCH AS:
+PREVENTING – THE GROUP COMPLIES WITH THE RELEVANT REQUIREMENTS OF MEDICINE TRACEABILITY AND IDENTIFICATION SYSTEMS, WHILE PUTTING IN PLACE OUR OWN MEASURES AND PROGRAMS TO IDENTIFY FAKE MEDICINES, SUCH AS:

-• Stronger serialization and additional safety and authentication systems for packaging (Securistamp, Matrix program)
+• Stronger serialization and additional safety and authentication systems for packaging;

 • Training programs for law enforcement authorities worldwide (customs, police, regulatory agencies, national health authorities, courts); for all new arrivals at the head office; and locally in several countries;